How to Get Rid of Birds

 Here are just some of the ways they’ve adapted to make use of the urban environment:

 - Pigeons and seagulls use seemingly inhospitable areas of tall buildings and flat roofs to nest.

-- Balconies, ledges, chimney stacks, guttering and culverts are favourite areas for these birds.
+- Balconies, ledges, chimney stacks, guttering, and culverts are favorite areas for these birds.

 - Any gap larger than 25mm that allows access to your building is a potential entry point for pigeons.